marinos-st/Data-Analysis-Projects/Data Wrangling with SQL - Wrangle OpenStreetMap Dataset/README.md

 ## Data Wrangling with SQL - Wrangle OpenStreetMap Dataset

-Assessed a portion of the OpenStreetMap data for validity, accuracy, completeness, consistency, and uniformity and then cleaned up problems found in the data.
-(Python, SQL, Data verification/cleaning)
+Assessed the quality of a portion of the OpenStreetMap data for validity, accuracy, completeness, consistency and uniformity.
+Parsed and gathered data from popular file formats such as JSON, XML, CSV, HTML.
+Learned how to store, query, and aggregate data using SQL.
+(Python, SQL, Data verification, Data cleaning).